yt-easytouch/frappe_press/press/press/doctype/analytics_server/README.md

-Added following locations to NGINX config on frappecloud.com
+Added following locations to NGINX config on easytouch.cloud

 Some adblockers don't seem to like third party domains and "plausible.js"